BND Hamburger Icon

 How businesses use conjoint analysis

-1. Pricing: According to an article from Harvard Business School Online, you can use conjoint analysis to gauge how much your customers are willing to pay for your products or services.
-Through the analysis, you can ask users to compare different features and how they value each one.
-You can then set new and accurate prices based on that evaluation.
+1. Pricing: Use a conjoint analysis to gauge how much your customers are willing to pay for your products or services.
+Ask users to compare different features and how they value each one.
+Based on that evaluation, you can set new and accurate prices.

-2. Marketing: When the analysis shows what customers value most, you can create advertisements and marketing campaigns that target those features.
+2. Marketing: After analyzing what customers value most, create advertisements and marketing campaigns targeting those features.
 Alternatively, if some features don’t resonate with customers, you now know to avoid marketing those features and can even change your products.

-3. Research and development: You can use your analysis to see if there is enough market for new features or even a new product type.
-These findings show what you should target in your research and development process.
+3. Research and development: Use your analysis to assess market demand for new features or product types.
+These findings will inform your research and development process.

 author image